sbabashahi/sbabashahi/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - Exploring new technologies and developing software solutions.
-- Python developer experienced in Back End development with Django.<br>
+- Software Engineer experienced in Python and Back End development with Django.<br>
 - I am able to write efficient and reliable code by applying clean code guidelines.<br>
-- I like working as Back End Developer as well as learning new skills in computer world. <br>
+- I like working as Back End Engineer as well as learning new skills in computer world. <br>
-- Also I am newbie gopher.

 <h3> 🛠 &nbsp;Tech Stack</h3>